Martyrer/SimpleHtmlDomBundle/README.md

 SimpleHtmlDomBundle
 ===================

-This bundle provides a simple integration of the [Simple HTML DOM Parser][1] into Symfony2.
+This bundle provides a simple integration of the [Simple HTML DOM Parser][1] into Symfony 3.4/4.0.
 Simple HTML DOM Parser is a HTML DOM parser written in PHP5+ that let you manipulate HTML, find tags on an HTML page with selectors just like jQuery and extract contents from HTML.